vmware-archive/spring-boot-data-rest-demo/README.md

 Spring Boot brought us Actuator which generates a set of endpoints that provides information about what's happening in your application.
 Boot 2 has added extra security to the actuator so enable env and beans in the property file.

-1. Open application.yml and add the following properties
+1. Open application.yml and add the following properties in Spring 2.0 M5

 ```
 endpoints: